 Core Practice # 3 – FLEx – Formational Learning Experiences

-At SCCS, we promise to design formational learning experiences that:
+We promise to design formational learning experiences that:

 - Invite every student to explore their role in the Kingdom story